softwareguru/beam-summit-website/content/sessions/2024/57-realtime-forecasting-using-beam.md

  - /images/sessions/2024/forecasting.jpg
 ---

-Lyft realtime forecasting heavily uses Beam SDK and Flink runner to forecast demand and supply in realtime.
-In this session, I plan to present our journey at Lyft and how Beam helped solve real time forecasting use cases
+In this session, I'll share how Lyft uses Beam's portability framework with Flink execution-engine for real-time demand and supply forecasting.
+We will provide a dive into our architecture, scale and lessons learned.